kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 | --------- | -------- | ---------------------------------- |
 | tx        | ICommand | The command object ready to submit. |

-To submit a list of transactions using the `submit` function:
+To submit a list of transactions:

 ```TS
 const { submit } = createClient();